Skip to Content

 Total Time: 10 minutes

 This raw beet salad is crunchy, refreshing, and very filling.
-It's made with shredded or spiralized fresh beets and a very simple dressing.
+It's made with shredded or spiralized fresh beets and a simple vinaigrette.
 It's perfect as a side salad or cold side dish.

 Ingredients